 The ALMA OT, a Java-based application that resides and runs on the user's computer, is used to prepare and submit observing proposals (Phase 1) as well as to prepare the observations for execution on the telescope (Phase 2) if the proposal is accepted.
-The ALMA OT includes a number of tools and checks to ensure submitted proposals conform to the Cycle 10 capabilities.

-The ALMA OT is most conveniently installed using the new installer option, which is available for Linux, Mac OS, and Windows.
+The ALMA OT includes a number of tools and checks to ensure submitted proposals conform to the Cycle 11 capabilities.
+The ALMA OT is available for Linux, Mac OS, and Windows.
 The installer contains its own version of Java and thus it is not necessary for users to install Java themselves.